-Exterior painting of a townhouse is an important part of building maintenance that affects both the facade’s appearance and the longevity of the structures.
+Exterior painting of a townhouse is an important part of building maintenance, affecting both the facade’s appearance and the longevity of the structures.
+The price of townhouse painting depends on the object to be painted, required preparatory work, and chosen materials.
+Typically, townhouse painting costs 15–40 euros per square meter of wall.

 When it comes to a housing cooperative, a painting project requires planning, joint decisions, and careful execution.
-In this article, we’ll go through what townhouse painting costs, how the work progresses step by step, and why a well-done paint job is an investment that pays for itself.
-We’ve also included practical pricing examples and tips on how to make the project run as smoothly as possible.
+In this article, we’ll go through what painting a terraced house costs, how the work progresses step by step, and why a well-done paint job is an investment that pays for itself.
+We’ve also included practical examples of prices and tips on how to make the project go as smoothly as possible.
+You can also find general information about the cost of painting different types of houses in the article.

 Exterior painting is an important maintenance measure that protects the building from damage caused by weather conditions, such as moisture, UV radiation from the sun, and temperature fluctuations.